Updated: Mar 4, 2022

-This article offers advice on how to pass the ACA Tax Compliance (TC) exam.
-Written by a multiple ICAEW prize-winning ACA tutor who scored 88% in the ACA Tax exam, this is a must read for any student preparing for their TC exam.
+This article offers advice on how students should prepare for the Tax Compliance (TC) exam.
+Written by a prize-winning ACA tutor who has a 92% student pass rate and won a prize for TC after scoring 88%, this is a must read for any student preparing for their TC exam.

-By nature, tax is very technical and the TC exam reflects this: there is a vast amount of technical content to learn for TC.
-Students who try to prepare for TC by reading the 24 chapter ICAEW Study Manual page by page will soon by bogged down by the volume of content.
+Tax is very technical and the TC exam reflects this: there is a vast amount of technical content to learn for TC.
+Students who try to prepare for TC by reading the 24-chapter ICAEW Workbook page by page will soon be bogged down by the volume of content.
 Instead, students should use our prize-winning approach when studying for the TC exam.
 This can be summarised as follows:

-Break ICAEW Study Manual down into examinable areas
+Break the ICAEW Workbook down into examinable areas

 Understand the key technical knowledge for each examinable area and leverage the overlaps between areas to save time